mcmundt/isc-gcp-pubsub/README.md

 #### PEX.GCP.PubSub.InboundAdapter.java

-Inbound adapter for the IRIS business service PEX.GCP.PubSub.Service.cls.
+Java PEX Inbound Adapter for the IRIS business service PEX.GCP.PubSub.Service.cls.
 Receives messages for a GCP PubSub subscription using GCP Java libraries and sends them to the Business Service's OnProcessInput() method as a PEX.GCP.PubSub.Msg.Message.